Club Penguin Island: Offline Mode

 Offline Mode was added to Club Penguin Island in the game's final update, and it was activated on December 21, 2018.
 It allowed players to log in to a limited version of the game, which stored their penguins on their devices.
 Players were unable to see or interact with any other penguins in the game.

 A new feature called Debug Mode was also added, which is a tool that Club Penguin Island's developers used to test the game.
 It allows players to teleport to different locations in the game, add a custom number of coins to their account, and import/export their player data – among other tweaks.
-The network menu allows players to create their own private server using SmartFoxServer (similarly to private servers from the original Club Penguin), however there is no documentation on how to do so.
-A content submenu also appeared on March 28, 2019, which allows players to customize the game.
+The network menu allows players to create their own private server using SmartFoxServer (similarly to private servers from the original Club Penguin), although there is no documentation on how to do so.
+A content submenu was added on March 28, 2019; it allows players to customize the game.